calle2010/magic-lantern-77d-vagrant/ghidra.md

   - In Analyzers section uncheck "Non-Returning Functions - Discovered".
     It seems to be wrong most of the times, breaking the in the decompiler.
   - In Ghidra 9.0 and 9.0.1 this setting can't be saved (Apply button is gray).
-    As a workaround, start te auto analyzer with this option disabled, but stop the analysis immediately again.
+    As a workaround, you can go to another page, e. g.
+Disassembler, change something and press "Apply".
+This will save the change for the analyzer as well.
 - Select Analysis -> One Shot
   - -> ASCII Strings
   - -> Embedded Media